simplecrawler/simplecrawler/README.markdown

 * `queueadd` ( queueItem )
 Fired when a new item is automatically added to the queue (not when you manually queue an item yourself.)
+* `queueduplicate` ( URLData )
+Fired when an item cannot be added to the queue because it is already present in the queue.
+Frequent firing of this event is normal and expected.
 * `queueerror` ( errorData , URLData )
 Fired when an item cannot be added to the queue due to error.
 * `fetchstart` ( queueItem , requestOptions )